based2/KB/network/ip_filter.md

 block from any to 172.67.199.19
 # https://red.flag.domains/posts/2024-03-06/ registrar: GRANSY s.r.o. shimanochaussures[.fr]
 block from any to 172.67.199.51
+# DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html l.js-assets[.]cloud
+block from any to 172.67.202.30
 # US cloudflare.com DNS https://red.flag.domains/posts/2024-03-16/ registrar: KEY-SYSTEMS GmbH auth-succes[.fr]
 block from any to 172.67.206.218
 # https://red.flag.domains/posts/ 2024-01-22 2024-01-30
 block from any to 172.67.207.0/24
 # https://red.flag.domains/posts/2024-01-30/
 block from any to 172.67.207.111
+# DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html assets.watchasync[.]com
+block from any to 172.67.208.158
 # https://red.flag.domains/posts/
 block from any to 172.67.208.241
 # https://www.mandiant.com/resources/blog/investigating-ivanti-zero-day-exploitation https://tracker.viriback.com/index.php?q=Lokibot